-For a dash cam, durability and a great video quality are important features, and the Lukas Lk-7950 WD goes further than its competition with its Wi-Fi feature for viewing on smartphones, GPS, OBD-II, parking mode, High Dynamic Range (HDR) for an optimal night vision recording, UV and CPL filters, a G-sensor, and a built-in battery discharge prevention.
+For a dash car camera, durability and a great video quality are important features, and the Lukas Lk-7950 WD goes further than its competition with its Wi-Fi feature for viewing on smartphones, GPS, OBD-II, parking mode, High Dynamic Range (HDR) for an optimal night vision recording, UV and CPL filters, a G-sensor, and a built-in battery discharge prevention.

 This cam basically has it all.
 It is only expensive and is on the bulky side.